realA10001986/Time-Circuits-Display/README.md

 - The field to enter data into is shown (exclusively), pre-set with its current value
 - Data entry works as described [above](#the-keypad-menu); remember that months need to be entered numerically (01-12), and hours in 24-hour notation (0-23).
 - After entering data into all fields, the data is saved and the menu is left automatically.

+The time you entered will be re-set/overruled/re-adjusted when the TCD has access to authoritative time via NTP or GPS.

 #### How to enter dates/times for the *Destination* and *Last Time Departed* displays: